trivalsion/unix/scripts/include/textfiles/gnome-config.md

 1. Remove unneeded pre-installed gnome apps using gnome software app
 2. Pin most important applications to the taskbar
 3. In the launchpad/app menu, sort all apps into folders: put bloat into `bloat` folder, user installed apps into `apps` folder and other system stuff into `utilities`
+4. Gnome Terminal(gnome-terminal) - Burger Menu(3 lines) - Preferences
+	* Profiles - Default Profile - Rename(to "Personal")
+		* Colors
+			* Use colors from system theme(OFF)
+			* Built-in schemes(Green on black)
-4. By default the laptop shouldn't shutdown if it is closed when connected to power and monitor on most modern linux distros(even if it would shutdown in all other cases when the lid is closed), but if it does, then the "Gnome Tweaks -> General -> Suspend when laptop lid is closed`(ON)`" setting should be set to `Off` while working on a monitor with the laptop connected to power and closed
+5. By default the laptop shouldn't shutdown if it is closed when connected to power and monitor on most modern linux distros(even if it would shutdown in all other cases when the lid is closed), but if it does, then the "Gnome Tweaks -> General -> Suspend when laptop lid is closed`(ON)`" setting should be set to `Off` while working on a monitor with the laptop connected to power and closed
 * Starting from GNOME 40, add/remove extensions using gnome-extensions-app
 * To add desktop icons: Extensions App->Enable Extensions; [Install desktop icons extension](https://extensions.gnome.org/extension/2087/desktop-icons-ng-ding/)